DETAILED ACTION

 Note that under the broadest reasonable interpretation (BRI) of claim 3, consistent with the specification, “the reception of at least one of the following information items representing at least said part of path (TR): the heading to be followed by the aircraft (AC); or the path to be followed by the aircraft (AC)” is treated as an alternative limitation.
 Applicant has elected to use the phrase “at least one” in the claim language, and therefore, the BRI covers the scenario in which only one of the limitations applies.
 Accordingly, while only the “path to be followed by the aircraft (AC)” has been addressed here, the claim is still rejected in its entirety.

-Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to modify the method of Elie by allowing for the reception of the taxiing route to be followed by the aircraft as taught by Zafar with a reasonable expectation of success.
+Before the effective filing date of the claimed invention, it would have been obvious to a person having ordinary skill in the art to modify the method disclosed by the combination of Elie and Mere by allowing for the reception of the taxiing route to be followed by the aircraft as taught by Zafar with a reasonable expectation of success.
 A person having ordinary skill in the art could have been motivated to do this because Zafar p.
-6139 § 3 teaches that this provides an effective communication mechanism that helps to ensure safety and increase efficiency for airport operations.
+6139 § 3 teaches that this provides an effective communication mechanism that helps with ensuring safety and increasing efficiency for airport operations.

 Regarding claim 4: